AI & Privacy

 MedLlama2 (7B Parameters)

-Llama 2 fine-tuned on MedQA dataset.
+Llama 2 fine-tuned on MedQA dataset for medical question-answering.

 Key Specifications: